-This recipe uses a blend of barley, oats, rye, wheat, millet, and quinoa flakes sold by King Arthur Flour.
+This is based on a King Arthur Flour recipe and uses the 6-grain blend of barley, oats, rye, wheat, millet, and quinoa flakes sold by King Arthur Flour.

 1 cup (142g) Six-Grain Blend